Aquanty/rtd-hgs/docs/source/index.rst

 format

-Since these instructions can be used in the ``debug.control`` file (see Appendix \ `4 <#app:runtime_debug>`__), it might sometimes be useful to switch back to fixed format.
+Since these instructions can be used in the ``debug.control`` file (see Appendix :ref:`app:runtime_debug` ), it might sometimes be useful to switch back to fixed format.
 To do so, use the instruction:

 Time output fixed format Input instructions !
 Time output fixed format

 Similarly, mass balance output can be controlled by the instructions:

-| Mass balance output scientific format Input instructions !
-Mass
-  balance output scientific format
+Mass balance output scientific format Input instructions !
+Mass balance output scientific format
-| Mass balance output general format Input instructions !
-Mass
-  balance output general format
+Mass balance output general format Input instructions !
+Mass balance output general format
-| Mass balance output fixed format Input instructions !
-Mass balance
-  output fixed format
+Mass balance output fixed format Input instructions !
+Mass balance output fixed format

 For simulations with a large number of output times, the default 4-digit